Line Marsa: Death

 Line Marsa died of a drug overdose in Paris on 6 February 1945.
-She is not buried with her Piaf at Père Lachaise Cemetery, unlike Louis-Alphonse Gassion.
+She is not buried with her daughter Piaf at Père Lachaise Cemetery, unlike Louis-Alphonse Gassion but in the Parisian cemetery of Thiais.

 In popular culture

 Marsa was portrayed by Clotilde Courau in Olivier Dahan's 2007 Piaf biopic, La vie en rose.

-In 2021 the Comitato Unesco Jazz day Livorno (Unesco Jazz Day Committee of the city of LIvorno, a volunteer no profit organization founded 2012 by the musician, Andrea Pellegrini) declared 4 August "Giornata degli artisti di strada" (street artists day) to remember Line Marsa.
-The livornese graffiti artist Mart made a painting on the wall pf the public park Villa Fabbricotti and a stone plate: "Line Marsa / (Anita Maillard) / nacque a Livorno / 4 agosto 1805".
+In 2021 the Comitato Unesco Jazz day Livorno (Unesco Jazz Day Committee of the city of Livorno, a volunteer non-profit organization founded 2012 by the musician Andrea Pellegrini) declared 4 August "Giornata degli artisti di strada" (street artists day) to remember Line Marsa.
+The Livornese graffiti artist Mart made a painting on the wall of the public park Villa Fabbricotti and a stone plate: "Line Marsa / (Anita Maillard) / nacque a Livorno / 4 agosto 1895".